aaqib/ElasticStack-Implementation/README.md

 MySQL Version :
     5.5.16

-This panel is created to automate the process of creating/managing servers and several other tasks on ElasticStack based Clouds.
+This OpenSource Tool is created to automate the process of creating/managing servers and several other tasks on ElasticStack based Clouds.
 It automates some frequent tasks ( like uploading custom images ) which otherwise take more time if done via "command line" tool, managing pre-defined parameters to avoid human-errors, Drive, VLANS and other resources management etc